-The title distinguished professor shall be awarded to tenured full professors in their final year of service.
+The title distinguished professor shall be awarded to tenured full professors who do not hold named or chaired professorships in their final year of service.
 Upon retirement, this title shall change to distinguished professor emeritus.
+A professor who holds a named or chaired professorship at the time of retirement shall be awarded that title emeritus upon retirement.
 The title emeritus professor normally shall be conferred on any tenured assistant or associate professor at the time of retirement.
 Citations shall be presented to emeritus recipients, and every effort shall be made to provide them office space, parking privileges, and other professional amenities.